theluxury/emacs-profile/memsql.md

     ssh ip-10-0-1-110.ec2.internal -v

 in the child aggregator and the log said it could not find identity file ~/.ssh/id_rsa.
-I copied the ~/.ssh/id_rsa from master aggregator to child aggregator and ssh worked after.
+I copied ~/.ssh/id_rsa from master aggregator to child aggregator and ssh worked after.

 2: I got the public ips using